 Many studies have looked at how diet and other lifestyle changes affect the risk of developing breast cancer or having breast cancer come back after treatment.
 One study showed that eating a traditional Western diet, compared to a traditional Eastern diet, nearly doubled breast cancer risk in Chinese women.
 Another study showed that women diagnosed with breast cancer who stuck to both a healthy diet and a regular exercise routine improved their chances of survival.

-- a well-balanced diet that is low in fat and that includes lots of fruits and vegetables
+- a well-balanced diet that is low in trans fats and processed foods and that includes lots of fruits and vegetables

 - maintaining a healthy weight

 - not smoking

 Making these changes in your life can be quite difficult.
 But it's worth it because there's only one of you and you deserve the best life you can possibly have.